yaxingfang/Randomly-generate-coordinate-points/README.md

 ## Start Project

-Run GenerateRandomPoints and Enter the number of coordinate-points to be generated
+Run GenerateRandomPoints and Enter the number of coordinate-points to be generated.

 ## More